spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 * The `UnityClient` client-worker should display a visual representation for each health pack in the world.
 It should only display health packs that are currently "active".
 * The `UnityGameLogic` server-worker should, when a player collides with a health pack, check whether that player is injured and allows the player to consume the health pack if they are.

-### Create GameObject representations
+The FPS Starter Project uses the SpatialOS GDK's [MonoBehaviour workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities).
+In this workflow SpatialOS entities are represented by Unity prefabs.
+Crucially, you can use different prefabs to represent the same type of entity on different types of workers.
+This allows you to separate client-side and server-side entity representation, as we planned above.

-The FPS Starter Project uses the SpatialOS GDK's MonoBehaviour workflow, which is the familiar way of working with Unity.
-(Note that the GDK offers both a [MonoBehaviour and ECS workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities).)
+<%(#Expandable title="How does the GDK pair SpatialOS entities with Unity prefabs?")%>

-In the MonoBehaviour workflow you can associate a Unity prefab with your entity type, with separate prefabs for your `UnityClient` and `UnityGameLogic` workers.
-All entity prefabs should be added to `Assets/Fps/Resources/Prefabs/UnityClient` and `Assets/Fps/Resources/Prefabs/UnityGameLogic` respectively.
+Client-side entity prefabs are stored in `Assets/Fps/Resources/Prefabs/UnityClient`, while server-side ones are located at `Assets/Fps/Resources/Prefabs/UnityGameLogic`.

 The FPS Starter Project uses the "GDK GameObject Creation" package which handles the instantiation of GameObjects to represent SpatialOS entities.
 This tracks associations between entities and prefabs by matching their `Metadata` component's metadata string to the names of prefabs in the `Assets/Fps/Resources/Prefabs/` directory.
-If the worker receives information about a new SpatialOS entity then the GameObject Creation package immediately instantiates a GameObject of the appropriate type to represent that entity.
+If the worker receives information about a new SpatialOS entity then the GameObject Creation package immediately instantiates a GameObject of the appropriate type to represent that entity.<%(/Expandable)%>

 <%(#Expandable title="What are the 'Authoritative' and 'NonAuthoritative' sub-folders for?")%>The `Assets/Fps/Resources/Prefabs/UnityClient/` folder contains two sub-folders, `Authoritative` and `NonAuthoritative`, and _both_ of them contain a `Player` prefab!